NTasev/skillo-automation-project/README.md

 Some tests may fail intermittently on Firefox due to locator inconsistencies.

-All locators are adapted for Angular framework but may require updates in future versions.

 ## 🔮 Future Improvements

 Implement full E2E workflow: registration → login → post → logout.